jacktreado/dpm/howto/sims/sinusoidalJamming.md

 >> sbatch slurm_bidisperseSinusoidalParticleJamming.slurm
 ```

-A `matfile` with ensemble statistics will be saved in the folder ``
+A `matfile` with ensemble statistics will be saved in the folder `~/project/dpm/jam/matfiles` with the same name as the ensemble folder.